Daniel J. Frey

 Why has the Republican Party jumped off a cliff?

-What has happened to that political movements reason?
+What has happened to that political movement's reason?

 How can a majority of Republicans embrace hate yet deny the history of hate and the disaster that the future will bring to their party?